nasa/cumulus/docs/docs-how-to.md

 #### Versioning Docs

 We lean heavily on Docusaurus for versioning.
 Their suggestions and walk-through can be found [here](https://docusaurus.io/docs/versioning).
-Docusaurus v2 uses snapshot approach for [documentation versioning](https://docusaurus.io/docs/versioning).
+Docusaurus v2 uses snapshot approach for documentation versioning.
 Every versioned docs does not depends on other version.
 It is worth noting that we would like the Documentation versions to match up directly with release versions.
 However, a new versioned docs can take up a lot of repo space and require maintenance, we suggest to update existing versioned docs for minor releases when there are no significant functionality changes.
 Cumulus versioning is explained in the [Versioning Docs](https://github.com/nasa/cumulus/tree/master/docs/development/release.md).

 #### Search

-Search on our documentation site is taken care of by [DocSearch](https://community.algolia.com/docsearch/).
+Search on our documentation site is taken care of by [DocSearch](https://docsearch.algolia.com/).
 We have been provided with an `apiId`, `apiKey` and an `indexName` by DocSearch that we include in our `website/docusaurus.config.js` file.
 The rest, indexing and actual searching, we leave to DocSearch.
-Our builds expect environment variables for both these values to exist - `DOCSEARCH_API_KEY` and `DOCSEARCH_NAME_INDEX`.
+Our builds expect environment variables for these values to exist - `DOCSEARCH_API_ID`, `DOCSEARCH_API_KEY` and `DOCSEARCH_NAME_INDEX`.

 #### Add a new task